Sweet Victory: Burns' 33 Kills Helps Clarion Reach PIAA Class A Championship Match for Second Straight Year

 “We definitely prepared for that,” said Clarion senior libero Jordan Best.
 “We said, ‘They were down last time and won.’
 So, in the third set, we had to bring it all and go as hard we can so they wouldn’t think they could do it again.”

-Clarion did just that and will now shoot for it second consecutive Class A state title.
+Clarion did just that and will now shoot for its second consecutive Class A state title.

 It isn’t easy to make it to back-to-back state title matches, yet Clarion has made it look that way.